pwcberry/pwcberry.github.io/rmit/books/design-patterns/structural-patterns.md

 			<li>An application uses a large number of objects</li>
 			<li>Storage costs are high due to sheer number of objects</li>
 			<li>Most object state can be extrinsic</li>
-			<li>Many groups of objects can be replaced by relatively frew shared objects once extrinsic state is removed</li>
+			<li>Many groups of objects can be replaced by relatively few shared objects once extrinsic state is removed</li>
 			<li>Application doesn't depend on identity</li>
 		</ul>
 		</td>